12 DPO Symptoms: What to Expect and When to Test

 So, you’ve done everything right — you had sex during your fertile window; you haven’t taken a pregnancy test too early — and yet you still aren’t experiencing symptoms of early pregnancy at 12 DPO.
 What now?

 First of all, don’t panic.
 If you are at 12 DPO, it’s technically been less than two weeks since conception.
 Many women do not experience these symptoms this early in their pregnancy.
-This may be more likely if your mother did not have strong pregnancy symptoms at this point, either, since pregnancy symptoms seem to have a genetic component.
+This may be more likely if your mother did not have strong pregnancy symptoms at this point, either, since pregnancy symptoms seem to have a genetic component (more on the full day-by-day symptoms here).

 Even if you aren’t having symptoms by 12 DPO, you should still plan to take a pregnancy test at the two-week mark, or on the first day of your next expected period.
 By then, levels of the hormone hCG should be high enough for a positive pregnancy test, even if you don’t feel pregnant yet.
 Mira can help you determine the best time to take a pregnancy test by tracking your fertility hormone concentrations to detect 14 DPO with greater accuracy.